hntee/grasper/README.md

-This is a website intended to grasp all the posts that the author has written in a thread.
+A rails app intended to grasp all the posts that the author has written in a thread.

+> Currently only support douban.com